k3jph/k3jph.github.io/honors.md

 who inspire and propel us forward, reminding us that the most meaningful accomplishments are those we achieve together.

-## Coat of Arms from the Republic of Malta
+## Coat of Arms from Malta

 The [coat of arms](/honors/malta) I've been honored with by Malta represents a fusion of personal heritage and professional dedication, encapsulated within the ancient tradition of heraldry.
 At its heart, the design features a tetrahedron and a sword, symbols of my mathematical pursuits and connections to Cincinnati, Ohio, respectively.
 This emblem not only reflects my academic and public service contributions but also hints at a storied lineage, potentially linked to Thomas Arundell through the inclusion of a martlet, a nod to the unproven but cherished ancestral ties.
 This heraldic achievement celebrates a commitment to community, knowledge, and the enduring quest for understanding.

 ## Grand Duchy of Westarctica

 My recognition by [Westarctica](/honors/westarctica), through prestigious awards, underscores a commitment to environmental advocacy and public service on a global scale.
 These honors, including titles and commendations, are reflective of efforts to address critical environmental issues, bolstering awareness and action within the international community.
 Westarctica's recognition not only highlights individual contributions to conservation and sustainability but also reinforces the importance of global stewardship.
 Each award from Westarctica is a reminder of the collective responsibility we share in preserving our planet for future generations.

+## Kentucky Colonel

+I was appointed a [Kentucky Colonel by Governor Andy Beshear on March 25th, 2024](/2024/04/02/i-was-appointed-a-kentucky-colonel), an accolade that not only recognizes my contributions to the community but also continues a valued family tradition, following in the footsteps of my father.
+This prestigious title, the highest honor granted by the Commonwealth of Kentucky, is a testament to a steadfast commitment to the values of leadership, excellence, and service.
+As a Kentucky Colonel, I am dedicated to advancing these ideals and positively impacting our communities and beyond.